qiaochen/LLM_RAG_papers/README.md

 > Comment: _In a sense it is like preparing a fine-grained router that can redirect the query to different handlers.
 It might be some lower level sub-router in a more sophisticated dialogue management architecture_

 - (2024) [RQ-RAG: Learning to Refine Queries for Retrieval Augmented Generation](https://arxiv.org/abs/2404.00610)
 > This paper reiterated the benefits of query rewriting.
 Imaging a complex query the entails multiple hops of reasoning, breaking it into separate simple queries for RAG would potentially retrieve better references.
-It
+This work tries to learn a model to refine query for RAG.
+Their result is very exciting: A 7B model with query refinin
 >
 #### d.
 Evaluation
 - Gao, T., Yen, H., Yu, J., & Chen, D. (2023).
 Enabling large language models to generate text with citations.  _arXiv preprint arXiv:2305.14627_.